Reformed Episcopal Church: Eastern Canada diocese merged

 In 2009, Bishop Michael Fedechko retired as ordinary of the Diocese of Central and Eastern Canada, and the diocese's parishes came under the supervision of the Diocese of the Northeast and Mid-Atlantic.
 Bishop Fedechko subsequently became affiliated with the Independent Anglican Church Canada Synod.

 Revised Book of Common Prayer

 Revised editions of the REC Book of Common Prayer were issued in 2003 and 2005 (see below).

 Current status

 The Reformed Episcopal Church reported that it had 13,600 members in 2009.
+In 2016, total membership had fallen to 6,927.
+In 2022, the church reported a total membership of 7,602, a 9.7% increase from six years prior.

 Dioceses

 United States

 The Reformed Episcopal Church was originally divided into four synods.
 The synods were renamed dioceses in 1984.
 As of 2016, there are four U.S. dioceses with 108 parishes and missions: